Skip to main content

 What is the System Module?

-The System module provides testing utilities:
+The System module provides testing and diagnostic utilities:

-• Error Testing - Simulate 404/500 errors
+• Error testing - Simulate 404 / 500 errors with test404() / test500()

-• Development Tool - Use during development/testing
+• Development tool - Use the error methods during development/testing, not in production

 Error Types